aripalo/SublimeTextConfig/README.md

 5. Restart Sublime Text

 6. Wait while Package Manager installs all the [plugins](Package%20Control.sublime-settings).
-The missing `Monokai Extended`-theme I've setup as a default in the [preferences](Preferences.sublime-settings) will show an error message couple of times and make Sublime Look ugly for a while until it's been installed, so patiance.
+The missing `Monokai Extended`-theme I've setup as a default in the [preferences](Preferences.sublime-settings) will show an error message couple of times (**just click ok**) and make Sublime Look ugly for a while until it's been installed, so patiance.